-- At all times material to this lawsuit, Defendants were authorized to do business within the State of Louisiana; did in fact transact and conduct business in the State of Louisiana; derived substantial revenue from goods and products used in the State of Louisiana; and supplied TAXOTERE® within the State of Louisiana. - At all relevant times, and as more fully set forth below, Defendants acted in conjunction with other affiliated, related, jointly owned and/or controlled entities or subsidiaries, including each other, in the development, marketing, production, labeling, promoting, packaging, advertising, and/or selling of TAXOTERE® to the general public, including Plaintiff.
-Defendants acted jointly and/or as each other's agents, within the course and scope of the agency, with respect to the conduct alleged in this Complaint, such that any individuality and separateness between Defendants had ceased and these Defendants became the alter-ego of one another and are jointly liable for their misconduct and wrongful acts as alleged herein. - 48.
-As the corporate parent of these wholly-owned subsidiaries, Sanofi S.A. directs and controls the operations of Aventis Pharma S.A.
-Sanofi-Aventis U.S. LLC, and Sanofi-Aventis U.S., Inc. Accordingly, there exists, and at all relevant times herein existed, a unity of interest, ownership, and conduct between Sanofi S.A., Aventis Pharma S.A., and
+46. At all times material to this lawsuit, Defendants were authorized to do business within the State of Louisiana; did in fact transact and conduct business in the State of Louisiana; derived substantial revenue from goods and products used in the State of Louisiana; and supplied TAXOTERE® within the State of Louisiana.

+47. At all relevant times, and as more fully set forth below, Defendants acted in conjunction with other affiliated, related, jointly owned and/or controlled entities or subsidiaries, including each other, in the development, marketing, production, labeling, promoting, packaging, advertising, and/or selling of TAXOTERE® to the general public, including Plaintiff.
+Defendants acted jointly and/or as each other's agents, within the course and scope of the agency, with respect to the conduct alleged in this Complaint, such that any individuality and separateness between Defendants had ceased and these Defendants became the alter-ego of one another and are jointly liable for their misconduct and wrongful acts as alleged herein.

-Sanofi-Aventis U.S. LLC and Sanofi-Aventis U.S., Inc. with regard to the manufacture, distribution, development, testing, and labeling of the TAXOTERE® in question and with regard to other related conduct, such that any individuality and separateness between Defendants had ceased and these Defendants became the alter-ego of one another.
+48. As the corporate parent of these wholly-owned subsidiaries, Sanofi S.A. directs and controls the operations of Aventis Pharma S.A. and Sanofi-Aventis U.S. LLC.
+Accordingly, there exists, and at all relevant times herein existed, a unity of interest, ownership, and conduct between Sanofi S.A., Aventis Pharma S.A., and Sanofi-Aventis U.S. LLC with regard to the manufacture, distribution, development, testing, and labeling of the TAXOTERE® in question and with regard to other related conduct, such that any individuality and separateness between Defendants had ceased and these Defendants became the alter-ego of one another.

-49. Sanofi S.A., through its complicated web of various affiliates, wholly-owned subsidiaries, and predecessor companies, including Aventis Phatina S.A...
-Sanofi-Aventis U.S. LLC, and Sanofi-Aventis U.S., Inc. have been directly involved in and has overseen the invention, development, clinical trials, and strategy for marketing, distributing, selling, and promoting TAXOTERE® (docetaxel) throughout the world and in the United States.
+49. Sanofi S.A., through its complicated web of various affiliates, wholly-owned subsidiaries, and predecessor companies, including Aventis Pharma S.A. and Sanofi-Aventis U.S. LLC, has been directly involved in and has overseen the invention, development, clinical trials, and strategy for marketing, distributing, selling, and promoting TAXOTERE® (docetaxel) throughout the world and in the United States.
 Sanofi S.A. markets TAXOTERE® (docetaxel) worldwide in over 100 different countries.
 When press releases are issued announcing the introduction, marketing, and distribution of TAXOTERE® (docetaxel) in a new country, the press releases are issued by Sanofi S.A., or before 2011 when Sanofi S.A. changed its name, by Sanofi-Aventis.

-DEFENDANTS' INVOLVEMENT IN THE DEVELOPMENT, PATENTING, TESTING MARKETING.
-AND SALE OF TAXOTERE® (DOCETAXEL)
+DEFENDANTS' INVOLVEMENT IN THE DEVELOPMENT, PATENTING, TESTING, MARKETING, AND SALE OF TAXOTERE® (DOCETAXEL)